iamcheese-man/iOS-Crackme-Program/README.md

 No jailbreak required — sideload via AltStore / TrollStore / LiveContainer.

 ---
+## Direct (OTA) Installation without Sideloading Tools

+You can install the app at: itms-services://?action=download-manifest&url=https://raw.githubusercontent.com/iamcheese-man/IPA-Distribution/main/iOSCrackmeOTA.plist

+! `This app is signed using an Enterprise certificate.
+Certificate can be revoked anytime by Apple.` !
 ## Objective

 Enter the correct key into the text field.